INSPIRE your communications

 - understand the key concepts from behavioural science for more effective written communications

 - become familiar with how the INSPIRE framework can improve the effectiveness of action-oriented written communications

 - apply the INSPIRE framework to a piece of written communication.

-The online course consists of two workshops plus approx. 15-hours of learning across 7 days, including videos, discussions, readings and case studies within a self-paced flexible structure.
+The course consists of 15 hours of online learning across the seven-day program: two live workshops, plus videos, discussions, readings and case studies within a self-paced flexible structure.

-You will also participate in two online workshops scheduled for the very start and very end of the course, providing further opportunities for collaboration and peer learning.
+The two online workshops are scheduled for the very start and very end of the course, and provide opportunities to hear from our INSPIRE experts, and participate in collaboration and peer learning.